leggedrobotics/viplanner/omniverse/README.md

 To install the ViPlanner extension for Isaac Sim version 4.2.0, follow these steps:

+**Now using a python interpreter that have Isaac Lab and Isaacsim installed**

 1. Install Isaac Sim using the [IsaacSim installation guide](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html).
 Make sure to install version 4.2.0.

 2. Clone the [IsaacLab](https://github.com/isaac-sim/IsaacLab) repo.

     ```